QA Tools in Convert

-Goal: Validate how a specific variation looks when served from Convert CDN servers and test your experiment Site Area and Audience conditions, but restrict it to your QA audience.
+Goal: To validate how a specific variation looks when served from Convert CDN servers and test your experiment Site Area and Audience conditions, but restrict it to your QA audience.

 - Complete your experiment configuration, including the Site Area and Audience conditions.

 - Set a QA audience in your experiment.